 Ovechkin, selected No. 1 by the Washington Capitals, scores 52 goals as a rookie in 2005-06 and wins the Calder Trophy.
 In 2015-16, he becomes the first Russian-born player to score 500 goals in the League, and he powers the Capitals to their first Stanley Cup championship in 2017-18, winning the Conn Smythe Trophy as playoff MVP after a five-game victory against the Vegas Golden Knights in the Final.
 He becomes the eighth member of the NHL's 700-goal club on Feb.
 22, 2020.

 Malkin, taken by the Pittsburgh Penguins with the No. 2 pick, wins the Calder in 2007; two years later, he earns the Conn Smythe Trophy after helping Pittsburgh win the Stanley Cup for the first time since 1992.
 He leads all players in scoring during the 2017 Stanley Cup Playoffs, helping the Penguins become the first team in 19 years to win back-to-back championships.

-1993: The second-year Ottawa Senators use the No. 1 pick in the NHL Draft at Quebec to select highly touted forward Alexandre Daigle from Victoriaville of the Quebec Major Junior Hockey League.
+1993: The second-year Ottawa Senators use the No. 1 pick at the NHL Draft in Quebec to select highly touted forward Alexandre Daigle from Victoriaville of the Quebec Major Junior Hockey League.
 Daigle scores 20 goals and has 51 points as a rookie, but finishes his NHL career with 129 goals and 327 points in 616 games.
 The Hartford Whalers, picking second, fare much better when they select defenseman Chris Pronger, who goes on to earn induction into the Hockey Hall of Fame in 2015.